Kayak Anglers of Missouri

-- Acceptable measuring boards include the “Hawg Trough” manufactured by Hagen’s (pictured below), a Yak Gear Fish Stik (Generation 2 only, with vertical lines on the fence and locking tabs that make the board more rigid) and the Ketch Co Measuring Board.
+- Acceptable measuring boards include the “Hawg Trough” manufactured by Hagen’s (pictured below) and the Ketch Co Measuring Board.
 Measuring boards may be shortened by removing inches from the upper end (opposite the fence) For example, one may cut a measuring board off at the 26-inch mark in order to fit crossways between a watercraft’s gunwales.
 However, it may not be broken, snapped, or cut apart and then reassembled at any point between the two ends.
 A crack that does not separate the measuring board into pieces and does not affect the measuring board’s accuracy may be repaired and reinforced for use.
 Violation will result in denial of photo.

 4. Competitors may share measuring boards.